opsolving/.github/profile/README.md

 ### 🔑 Legend

-- 🛠️ Operator
+- 🛠️ Operator - clister wide, manages an application’s lifecycle using CRDs.
-- ⚙️ Controller
+- ⚙️ Controller - watches Kubernetes objects and makes changes to match their spec.
-- 📦 Deployment - namespaced dpeloyment of application
+- 📦 Deployment - namespaced safe deployment of application

 ---